isomerpages/sndgo-careers/_job-profiles/Geospatial Specialist/Stephanie Khoo (SLA).md

 “I believe that geospatial technologies have the ability to give us a holistic view of the various factors impacting the complex problems we face today, from climate change to sustainability and livability,” says Stephanie Khoo.

-Stephanie, a Principal GeoSpatial Specialist under Singapore Land Authority’s (SLA) GeoSpatial & Data Division, is a strong proponent of using geospatial technologies to solve multifaceted challenges.
+Stephanie, a Principal GeoSpatial Specialist under Singapore Land Authority’s (SLA) GeoSpatial &amp; Data Division, is a strong proponent of using geospatial technologies to solve multifaceted challenges.

 In fact, this was one of the key reasons why she joined SLA as she wanted to be part of the agency creating geospatial tech that are both innovative and useful to the public.